MariaMedvidova/gallery-API-server/README.md

 Photo upload request must contain in the header Bearer token.
 Once user has sent a request with token, facebook graph api is used to get the user.
 Photos are saved to disk where is used the obtained ID in the file name.
 I used **Postman** for testing purposes.

->The default application ID for FB belongs to me, as the provided ID from "Programator.sk" did not support logging in
+>The default application ID for FB belongs to me, as the provided ID from "Programator.sk" did not support logging in.
+It shows the error shown in the picture below.